lawlessminimalist/lawlessminimalist/README.md

 ### 🚀 About Me

 🎓 I am completing a BSc at **Queensland University of Technology** 🏫 where i'm studying a Major in **Computer Science** and Minors in **AI** / **Mobile Application Dev**.
-I've got some professional experience in Cloud Computing☁️, in particular with AWS serverless deployments/fundamentals.
+I've got some professional experience in ☁️ Cloud Computing, in particular with AWS serverless deployments/fundamentals.

 🔭 I'm on the lookout for open-source projects to collaborate on and small self-started projects to further refine my software engineering skills.
 I'm currently focused on improving my multi-threading and concurrent programming skills.